ZhuYun97/RoSA/README.md

 In IJCAI 2022 <br>

 ## Overview
 This is the first work dedicated to solving non-aligned node-node graph contrastive learning problems.
 To tackle the non-aligned problem, we introduce a novel graph-based optimal transport algorithm, g-EMD, which does not require explicit node-node correspondence and can fully utilize graph topological and attributive information for non-aligned node-node contrasting.
 Moreover, to compensate for the possible information loss caused by non-aligned sub-sampling, we propose a nontrivial unsupervised graph adversarial training to improve the diversity of sub-sampling and strengthen the robustness of the model.
-The overview of our method is depicted in Figure 1.
+The overview of our method is depicted as:
 ![FRAMEWORK](./assets/framework.PNG)

 ## Files